tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 ### TODO

+  - WS2813 testing (update note above)
   - Resolve open TODOs in code
-  - WS2813 testing (update note above)
   - Add more interleaved demos, and more demos in general
-  - Implement binary output in Arduino shim
   - Make Arduino side a true Arduino library?
 May not be practical.
   - APA102/DotStar support?